Global and Local Contrastive Self-Supervised Learning for Semantic Segmentation of HR Remote Sensing Images: Experiments and results

 \subsection{Data Description}

-We evaluate the proposed GLCNet and other supervised methods on four datasets for remote sensing semantic segmentation.
-The ISPRS Potsdam Dataset and the Deep Globe Land Cover Classification Dataset are publicly available datasets, and the other Hubei and Xiangtan datasets come from real world which have the same spatial resolution and similar classification system that is convenient for studying the impact of domain differences.
+We evaluate the proposed GLCNet and other self-supervised methods on four datasets for RSI semantic segmentation.
+The ISPRS Potsdam Dataset and the Deep Globe Land Cover Classification Dataset are publicly available datasets.
+The Hubei and Xiangtan datasets come from the real world and have the same spatial resolution and a similar classification system that is convenient for studying the impact of domain differences.
 The details of the four datasets are explained below.